More About Knowledge Translation at CIHR

 Dissemination involves identifying the appropriate audience and tailoring the message and medium to the audience.
 Dissemination activities can include such things as summaries for / briefings to stakeholders, educational sessions with patients, practitioners and/or policy makers, engaging knowledge users in developing and executing dissemination/implementation plan, tools creation, and media engagement.

 The exchange of knowledge refers to the interaction between the knowledge user and the researcher, resulting in mutual learning.
-According to the Canadian Health Services Research Foundation (CHSRF), the definition of knowledge exchange is "collaborative problem-solving between researchers and decision makers that happens through linkage and exchange.
-Effective knowledge exchange involves interaction between knowledge users and researchers and results in mutual learning through the process of planning, producing, disseminating, and applying existing or new research in decision-making."
+According to the Canadian Foundation for Healthcare Improvement (CFHI) the definition of knowledge exchange is “Knowledge exchange is collaborative problem-solving between researchers and decision-makers that happens through linkage and exchange.
+Effective knowledge exchange involves interaction between decision-makers and researchers and results in mutual learning through the process of planning, producing, disseminating, and applying existing or new research in decision-making.”

 Ethically-sound application of knowledge